shmorri/docs-casa-prod/3.1.4/source/developer/writing-first.md

 The page is showing a message that includes your current user name inviting you to type something in the text box.
 Type anything and press the button.
 This will end up in the execution of `loadOrgName` method of `HelloWorldVM`.
 This adds a new log statement and sets the value of class member `organizationName`.
 This value is obtained after an LDAP query!.

-After execution of this method, the UI is refreshed, which causes a new message to appear in the UI.
+After execution of this method, the UI is partially refreshed, which causes a new message to appear in the UI.

 ### Unload the plugin